Similar to buying bitcoin, there are several options when it comes to selling bitcoin.

-As already mentioned in the previous section, you can purchase bitcoin directly on crypto exchanges, bitcoin ATMs, P2P marketplaces or traditional brokers.
-Likewise, you can also sell the cryptocurrency via any of these channels, with the exception of some bitcoin ATMs.
+You can buy bitcoin directly on crypto exchanges, bitcoin ATMs, P2P marketplaces or traditional brokers.
+Likewise, you can also sell bitcoin via any of these channels, with the exception of some bitcoin ATMs.

-You can sell your bitcoin on the same exchange or stockbroker where it was purchased by placing a sell order.
-As the name suggests, a sell order is an instruction to a broker (crypto exchange) to sell an asset at a particular price.
+You can sell bitcoin on the same exchange or brokerage where it was purchased by placing a sell order.
+As the name suggests, a sell order is an instruction to a broker (crypto exchange) to sell an asset, in this case bitcoin, at a particular price.

-If you plan on withdrawing the fiat equivalent of your bitcoin, you would need to first place a sell order involving your preferred fiat currency.
+If you plan on withdrawing the fiat (government-issued currency) equivalent of your bitcoin, you would need to first place a sell order involving your preferred fiat currency, such as the U.S. dollar.
 Once the order is fulfilled, most exchanges will allow you to withdraw your funds directly to your bank account.
 Note, most exchanges have a minimum withdrawal amount, which means if you leave small balances in your exchange account you might have to deposit more in order to get the remaining amount out.

 Although each platform handles payments a little differently, the process is essentially the same.
 First, you need to register as a seller on any of these platforms and then set up your sell order.
-You will be notified when someone shows an interest in your offer.
+You will be notified when someone shows an interest in your offer to sell bitcoin.
 Some platforms such as Localbitcoins have a built-in escrow service to ensure transactions run smoothly.
-You can receive payment for your bitcoin via Moneygram, cash in the mail, gift cards, bank deposits and even cash in person, depending on your preferred option.
+You can receive payment for your sold bitcoin via Moneygram, Paypal, cash in the mail, gift cards, bank deposits and even cash in person, depending on your preferred option.
 If you decide to make in-person trades, make sure you transact in a public setting and be aware of the major risks involved.